Dog on the Motorcycle, Zena, my traveling companion, has been riding on the motor cycle with me since November of 2001.

 Zena has officially retired, she is now on a cattle ranch in Oklahoma watching the cattle eat grass.
 Zena is in great physical shape and has a good appetite, the only problem she has is she can not hear and she sees little.
 Hearing is a must in the lifestyle I live, so her traveling days are over.
 Zena has smelled smells many other dogs can not imagine.
 I miss her companionship, even now people ask about her as I travel.
 Zena has impress many.
 Whenever I’m in the US in the evenings we would lay together and enjoy each others company.
 Mike

 Update January 22, 2016; Zena is sick with a bone cancer and is not expected to live much longer

 Zena, was laid to rest at 15 years old, Wednesday February 3, 2016 in the afternoon.
 God Bless, Zena, a loyal companion that meant a lot to many.
 Let her rest in peace.
 Thank you Lord for her companionship.
 Mike

-I have over 1,100 YT videos on many different subjects.
+I have hundreds of YT videos on many different subjects.
 You can search YT “NoStressMike”, and to help you in your search; 3 MM=3 Man Militia, GOM=Grumpy Old Man, E & M=Emotions and Mental Health, and many not categorized.